ZhihaoGu11/TyrLoc/README.md

+# TyrLoc
-# TyrLoc: A Low-cost Multi-technology MIMO Localization System with A Single RF Chain [*MobiSys 2021*]
+TyrLoc is a Low-cost Multi-technology MIMO Localization System with A Single RF Chain.
-This re
+    *Low-cost: cheap SDR and inexpensive antenna array extension*
+    *Multi-technology: Compatible with various protocols*
+    *Single RF chain: A novel method to calibrate the phase distortion caused by CFO*

 ## Requirements
 **MATLAB R2020a**